 He plays with a lot of passion and his presence motivates his colleagues to give their best during matches.
 Appiah, who was capped 67 times for the Black Stars of which he scored 14 goals, has been an inspiration to the entire Ghanaian youth and beyond.
-Whether you are a fan of Stephen or not, there are some significant and interesting facts about him that you’ll love to know.
-Read on to find out.
+Whether you are a fan of Stephen Appiah or not, there are some significant and interesting facts about him that you’ll love to know.
+Here we go!

 1. Birth and Early Days

-Just like the powerful Michael Essien who was nicknamed “Bison”, Stephen earned the nickname “Tornado” due to the fact that he is very prominent in midfield and is also very strong.
-Appiah is a box-to-box midfielder who has the ability to create and score goals from all angles with his powerful shots.
+Just like the powerful Michael Essien who was nicknamed “Bison”, Stephen earned the nickname “Tornado” due to the fact that he is very prominent in midfield and is also, very strong.
+Appiah is a box-to-box midfielder who had the ability to create and score goals from all angles with his powerful shots.
 During Ghana’s third game of the 2006 FIFA World Cup, Appiah powered in a penalty kick against the United States to send the Black Stars to the second round.

 4. Injuries almost Terminated his Career

-5. He is a Humanitarian
+5. Stephen Appiah is a Humanitarian

-Today in Ghana, Appiah is involved in a variety of charity works focused on giving back to society and inspiring young football players.
-The Global Alliance for Clean Cookstoves last year made him their ambassador and recalling how his own mother suffered under unhealthy cooking conditions, he vowed to use his image and influence to help the fight for clean cooking.
+He went on to build the Stephen Appiah Community library in Chorkor.
+Also, Appiah is involved in a variety of charity works focused on inspiring young football players.
+The Global Alliance for Clean Cookstoves made him their ambassador and recalling how his own mother suffered under unhealthy cooking conditions, he vowed to use his image and influence to help the fight for clean cooking.